equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-env-vars.md

           type: string
           stringVal: not-set-var3
   ```
-  * `VAR4example` - this variable is set explicitly in the pipeline, in the task `params`
+  * `VAR4example` - this variable is set explicitly in the sub-pipeline, in the task `params`
   ```yaml
     tasks:
       - name: show-env-vars